-2.2 Specific objectives
+1.1.2 Specific objectives

-- Identify and document effective indigenous and emerging technologies and innovations for climate change adaptation in the case study areas; - Enhance behavioral changes towards climate change adaptation measures at individual and institutional levels in the study area; - Build capacity and develop strategies to the farming communities in the study areas to adapt to climate change impacts; - > Assess the impacts of climate variability on food production; - > Assess the impact of climate variability on health of farmers and food security; - > Determine short and long term adaptation strategies developed by different rural communities; - > Make policy recommendations for building climate change resilience at the state and national levels in Tanzania; - > Develop robust framework to support policy decisions in crop/livestock production and human health systems in Tanzania.
+- > Identify and document effective indigenous and emerging technologies and innovations for climate change adaptation; - > Identify and document behavioral changes towards climate change adaptation measures at individual and institutional levels; - Assess capacities building strategies to the farming communities in the study areas to adapt to climate change impacts; - > Assess the impacts of climate variability on food production and health of subsistence farmers - > Determine short and long term adaptation strategies developed by different rural communities; - > Make policy recommendations for building climate change resilience at the state and national levels in Tanzania. - > Develop robust framework to support policy decisions in crop/livestock production and human health systems in Tanzania. - 6 | Tracking Effective Indigenous Adaptation Strategies on Impacts of Climate Variability on Food Security and Health of Subsistence Farmers in Tanzania

-3. Literature Review
+2. Literature Review

-3.1 Climate change in the Tanzanian Policies
+2.1 Climate change in the Tanzanian Policies

 Although the impact of climate change on social and economic sectors in Tanzania started to be felt as far back as in the early 1980s, the gravity of the impacts began to be recognized just over the recent years.
-Apparently this state of affairs is attributed to the fact that the country did not have scientific evidence that would be the justification for any concern and response to the impacts of climate change.
-In the recent study on mainstreaming climate change to policy and governance, (Shemdoe, 2010a), it is reported that Tanzania has no stand alone policy for climate change, and indeed this is the same for many other developing countries; hence there is no legislation on climate change per se which may be used to guide implementation of the policy.
-The only existing document available on climate change is the National Adaptation Programme of Action (NAPA, 2009) which is designed to provide an opportunity to look at the country's climate change related vulnerabilities in various sectors which are important for the economy.
-As reported in Shemdoe (2010a) there are however, several sectoral policies which touch on issues of climate change haphazardly.
+Apparently this state of affairs is attributed to the fact that the country lacked scientific evidence that would be the justification for any concern and response to the impacts of climate change.
+In a recent study on mainstreaming climate change to policy and governance, (Shemdoe, 2010), it is reported that Tanzania has no stand alone policy for climate change, and indeed this is the same for many other developing countries; hence there is no legislation on climate change per se which may be used to guide implementation of the policy.
+The only existing document available on climate change is the National Adaptation Programme of Action (NAPA, 2009) which is designed to provide an opportunity to look at the country's climate change related vulnerabilities in various sectors that are important for the economy.
+As reported in Shemdoe (2010) there are however, several sectoral policies which touch on issues of climate change haphazardly.
 The policies that have showed a link with climate change issues in Tanzania include: National Environmental Policy, National Energy Policy of Tanzania, National Water Policy (NAWAPO), National Livestock Policy, National Forest Policy and National Wildlife Policy of Tanzania.
 In these policies, issues that are highlighted which have a direct link to climate variability and climate change include: land degradation; environmental pollution; as well as deforestation.
 Others include minimization of wood fuel consumption through the development of alternative energy sources and ensure efficient utilization of wood fuel; promotion of sustainable renewable energy resources; develop and utilize forest and agricultural residues for power and cooking energy production.
 On agricultural aspect, the policies highlights the impacts of agricultural practices have contribution on climate change through slash and burn practices; extension of cultivation to the sensitive and marginal lands such as wetlands hence contributing to climate change as more carbon dioxide is added to the atmosphere.
 Based on ecosystem goods and services, the policies have highlighted ecosystem stability through conservation of forest biodiversity, water catchments and soil fertility should be ensured; and encroachment, wildfires, illegal logging and poaching in the reserved forests to have contributed to the deterioration of wildlife population.
 Moreover, the policies have also highlighted water issues and specifically that water is a fundamental for various social - economic development activities hence the need to conserve water sources; and that there is a need for integrated water resource management (IWRM) to ensure that water does not become a constraint to national development.